 * Content costs are payments to labels, which are negotiated in a free market by digital service providers

 Though not directly related to the January ruling by the CRB, the Orrin G. Hatch Music Modernization Act is signed into law as of October 11 at 12:08 p.m.
 EST. The bill revamps Section 115 of the U.S. Copyright Act, combining three major pieces of legislation:

 The Music Modernization Act, which streamlines the music licensing process to make it easier for rights holders to get paid when their music is streamed online.

 - The Classics Act (Compensating Legacy Artists for their Songs, Service, & Important Contributions to Society Act) for pre-1972 recordings.

 The AMP Act (or Allocation for Music Producers Act), which improves royalty payouts for producers and engineers from SoundExchange when their recordings are used on satellite and online radio.

-In a joint statement Amazon, Google, Pandora, and Spotify said, "We are asking the U.S. Court of Appeals for the D.C.
+In a joint statement Amazon, Google, Pandora, and Spotify wrote, "We are asking the U.S. Court of Appeals for the D.C.
 Circuit to review the decision."
-In explaining its decision, Spotify posts a blog in an effort to explain its position.
-In response, NMPA President and CEO David Israelite issue a point-by-point counter.
+Knowing how divisive its decision would be, Spotify published a blog post to explain its position.
+In response, NMPA President and CEO David Israelite issues a point-by-point counter.